 How RSABI can help

 RSABI supports people from Scottish agriculture emotionally, practically and financially in times of need.
-The service is available to those previously and currently involved in farming and crofting.
+The service is available to those previously and currently involved in farming, crofting and occupations involved in agriculture in Scotland.
 This is a comprehensive service to clients who are experiencing difficult times to enable them to move forward.